 - 2-3 nectarines, sliced into wedges

-- Add the butter to a large glass mixing bowl and microwave in 30 second increments until melted.
+- Make the cake batter.
+Add the butter to a large glass mixing bowl and microwave in 30 second increments until melted.
 Whisk in the Greek yogurt, eggs, vanilla extract, and almond extract.
 Once smooth, whisk in the sugar.

 - Switch to a rubber spatula and fold the dry ingredients into the wet ingredients, just until combined.

-- Arrange the sliced nectarines along the bottom of the springform pan.
+- Layer the nectarines and batter.
+Arrange the sliced nectarines along the bottom of the springform pan.
 Pour the batter over top of the sliced fruit and smooth the top with the rubber spatula.

-- Bake for 40 minutes, or until golden brown and a tester inserted into the center comes out clean.
+- Bake the cake.
+Bake for 40 minutes, or until golden brown and a tester inserted into the center comes out clean.